My ex wanted to take me to the cleaners. Tulsa Divorce Lawyer Matt Ingham saved me a fortune and got me divorced! ” -Martin F.

 Bulldog threatened to throw my ex in jail for not paying child support.
 He also suspended my ex’s visitation rights until he got his act together as a father.
 Thank you Bulldog for making the father of my children be responsible. ” -Krystal M.

 When you contact Bulldog Divorce, be prepared to briefly answer a few simple questions that will help determine the best course of action to take on your case.
-Keep in mind when you are explaining your answers, that any communication that occurs between you and the lawyer will be used to build your case.
+Keep in mind when you are explaining your answers, any communication that occurs between you and the lawyer will be kept confidential and will be used by the staff members at Bulldog Divorce to build your case.

 Bulldog Divorce (918) 591-2566